hasinhayder/essential-jquery-plugins/readme.md

 [PrettyPhoto](http://www.no-margin-for-errors.com/projects/prettyphoto-jquery-lightbox-clone/): PrettyPhoto is a jQuery lightbox clone.
 Not only does it support images, it also support for videos, flash, YouTube, iframes and ajax.
 It’s a full blown media lightbox.

 ###UI Elements - Others
 [JoyRide - Feature Tour Plugin](http://zurb.com/playground/jquery-joyride-feature-tour-plugin): As said, it's a beautiful feature tour plugin by Zurb.
+[LazyMouse](http://hasinhayder.github.io/LazyMouse/): Detect Mouse Inactivity easily with this tiny jQuery Plugin.